aditya172926/cross-chain-call/README.md

 The VAA is the data that will be decoded on Solana to get the message.
 Read more about [VAA here](https://docs.wormhole.com/wormhole/explore-wormhole/vaa#vaa-format)

+## Contracts
+The EVM smart contracts are currently deployed on Ethereum Sepolia as of now for demonstration purpose.
+Originally it will be deployed on an Arbitrum rollup.
+We have created a local arbitrum L3 chain for our smart contracts and jusst by changing the RPC urls and funded accounts the services should work on our L3 as well.

+Smart Contract on Ethereum Sepolia - 0x5775172B397852b14603a9a4172f9c7Be74C5Ae5

+Solana contracts are currently facing an issue with the execution.
+For demonstration purpose of the microservices system, a dummy transaction signature from solana devnet is used.

 ## Steps to run
 Clone these 4 repositories